koknat/callGraph/README.md

 								   If a filename ending in .dot is given, only the intermediate .dot file is created.
-								   If a filename ending in .svg is given, svg format is used
+								   If a filename ending in .svg is given, svg format is used If a filename ending in .pdf is given, pdf format is used

 		-noShow                    By default, the .png file is displayed.
 This option prevents that behavior.